RAS-Delft/ras-documentation-overview/module_overviews/README.md

 <br>
-For the Tito Neri the telemetry array is defined as:
+For the Tito Neri the telemetry array is defined as: (scheduled to be updated in 2024)

 | Index | Content                   | Unit                                 |
 |-------|---------------------------|--------------------------------------|